 How do Google ranking factors work?

 First, search engines like Google index web pages and add them to their catalog.
 To efficiently index trillions of pages on the internet, Google utilizes an army of search bots — automated software that crawls and catalogs pages on the internet.

 Someone looking for something will type a phrase into the Google search bar.
 The components of this query are known as “keywords.”
 Google uses natural language processing to decipher the real meaning behind these keywords, surmising a “search intent.”
 If you’ve ever mistyped a word when searching for something, you know that Google will correctly interpret your intention, and rather than fruitlessly searching for matches to “hambugers,” it will tell you it’s showing results for “hamburgers.”

 Armed with the user’s search intent, Google combs through its index to find the most relevant web pages based on those keywords.
 The primary indicator to establish relevance is the number of times the target keyword appears on a particular page.

 But because it’s learned from keyword stuffers in a bygone age, Google no longer bases relevancy on keywords alone.
 (Remember the annoyance of clicking on a search result to land on a page that contained little more than nonsensically repeating keywords?)

 That’s why Google developed a broad set of ranking factors, resulting in an algorithm that considers user experience to assign a score to each page based on authority, quality, and usability.
 The higher the score, the higher its position in SERPs.

 Google claims to consider over 200 different SEO factors, including the user’s location and past search history.
 The truth, though, is that only a fraction of those really matter when it comes to high search engine ranking positioning.
 We’ll look at a few of these crucial factors later in the article.
-But first, let’s talk about E-A-T.
+But first, let’s talk about E-E-A-T.

-What is E-A-T and Why Does It Matter?
+What Is E-E-A-T and Why Does It Matter?